Li11iana/PyBer-Mat/README.md

 # PyBer-Mat
 ## Overview of the Project
-The ride sharing company *Pyber* its looking for support analyzing the ride-sharing data collected by the app.
+The ride sharing company *Pyber* its looking for support analyzing historical data to better understand user types and ride patterns.
 Understanting the use current clients make of the *Pyber* would greatly facilitate adapt to the differences and characteristics of the users.
-Condensing and visualizing this historical data in a report will the company evaluate their current status and help make desicions for the future.
+Condensing and visualizing this historical data in a report will provide the company evaluate their current status and help make desicions for the future.

 ### Purpose
 Summaryze and evaluate the data in order to make business recommendations to *Pyber* based on the data key insights.
 For this analysis the focus will be in differences between users from rural, suburban and urban communities.

 # Results
 The data reveals great disparities when the data is grouped by the city type, this will be summarized in the table below:

 ![Summary_table](https://github.com/Li11iana/PyBer-Mat/blob/main/Resources/Summary.png)

 * Total Rides